kdubovikov/blog/_posts/2020-09-21-building-a-weather-station-bot.md

     });
 ```

-Here it the MQTT related code that does all of the actual job:
+Here it the MQTT related code that does the actual job:

 ```rust
 /// Connects to MQTT server using [Settings](settings::Settings) structure.
 The settings are meant to be read from config TOML file